This is a group for anyone interested in watching and talking about films. It is led by Steve and linked to the Cinema Visits group, led by Anna.

 |Dates for your Diary|

-Open to all but booking essential (from 12th February) with Steve by phone, text or email.
+Open to all but booking essential (from and not before 7th May) with Steve by phone, text or email.